 Any type of app feature can be pre-defined as the AI trigger for unleashing an attack.
-For example, a malware can be concealed to activate only after a voice recognition feature has been used.
+For example, malware can be concealed to activate only after a voice recognition feature has been used.
 Any feature, including systems for authenticating users through visual recognition, geolocation, or the aspects implemented in a computer system to bolster identity management, can be used to trigger a hidden malware once they are used.
-This can cause a devastating attack, especially since cyber adversaries can use any of the aforementioned indicators to feed malicious AI models, derive a key, and then make a decision to attack at will.
-As such, a malware can be present in a benign application for months or years as an attacker waits to launch where targeted systems will be more vulnerable and hence susceptible to more damages.
+This can cause a devastating attack, especially since cyber adversaries can use any of the indicators mentioned above to feed malicious AI models, derive a key, and then make a decision to attack at will.
+As such, malware can be present in a benign application for months or years as an attacker waits to launch where targeted systems will be more vulnerable and hence, susceptible to more damages.

 AI Weaponization increases Sophistication

 AI technologies can further be weaponized to increase the sophistication of cyber-attacks.
-AI powered cyber-attacks can be very targeted to a specific system or individual and evasive such that the current security tools like firewalls or IDS are overwhelmed.
+AI-powered cyber-attacks can be very targeted to a specific system or individual and evasive such that the current security tools like firewalls or IDS are overwhelmed.
 This would give an attacker the upper hand causing massive damages.
 Moreover, AI technologies are capable of introducing an entirely new speed and scale of a cyber-attack.
-This can be possible since attacks can be equipped with autonomous and intelligent reasoning that can cause attacks to spread independent of any input or control from the attackers.
+This can be possible since attacks can be equipped with autonomous and intelligent reasoning that can cause attacks to spread independently of any input or control from the attackers.

 AI can Adapt to New Environments